 - 32 players register to play, with $160 of entry fees received;

-To play in a Doubles round, you will need to create a free account on Disc Golf Metrix.
-Sydney Disc Golf Club uses this app to keep scores.
+To play in a Doubles round, you will need to create a free account on UDisc.
+Sydney Disc Golf Club uses this app to keep scores for all events.

 NOTE: accepting cash in these events will not affect your amateur status.
-These events are not officially sanctioned and therefore you do not need to turn professional if you win.
+These events are not officially sanctioned and therefore you do not need to turn professional if you win a prize.

 How to Play Doubles